Losing valuable teaching time to disruptive students? Don’t worry, you’re not alone.

 How to Manage Troublesome Behaviour in Your Classroom

 There are countless strategies you can use in the classroom to manage behaviours and get students back on track.
 However, both students and teachers agree that too much time is spent trying to manage classroom disruptions.
-It is important to understand which strategies are the most effective so that, when disruptive behaviour does present itself, it can be easily managed.
-This will ensure that you waste less time getting order back in the classroom and spend more time teaching content.
+It is important to understand which strategies are the most effective so that, when disruptive behaviour does present itself, you can easily manage it.
+This will allow you to waste less time getting order back in the classroom and spend more time teaching.

-Students are likely to repeat a behaviour if it is rewarded and are likewise less likely to repeat it when disciplined.
+Students are less likely to repeat a behaviour when it is disciplined - likewise, they are likely to repeat one that is rewarded.
 Using this knowledge to your advantage, the strategies you can use can be separated into two categories:

 - Deterrents that will discourage troublesome behaviour;